WanderingPhilosopher/VanBitCrackenRandom2/README.md

 ```
 (Verify by opening cmd, change directory to where file (VBCr.exe) is located, and run CertUtil -hashfile VBCr.exe.exe SHA256

+To run:
+Place VBCr.exe in a folder.
+Create a batch file; a few examples are below.
+Double click the batch file and you're up and cracken!

 (Program will be released after additional testing)